debops/debops/docs/defaults-detailed.rst

 -----------------------

 These lists can be used to clone or update remote :command:`git` repositories.
-You can use all parameters of the ``git`` Ansible module to manage the repositories, with some exceptions.
+You can use all parameters of the :command:`git` Ansible module to manage the repositories, with some exceptions.
 The role recognizes these additional
 parameters: